gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 A maximum of two non-Alliance members can be voted onto the CQLT with a maximum of one per election.
 Nominations follow the same approval process as listed in the election section below.

-The director of the LIFE Office shall serve ex officio as a resource to the leadership team to coordinate programming and appropriate support for the International Quizzing Competition.
+The director of the LIFE office shall serve ex officio as a resource to the leadership team to coordinate programming and appropriate support for the International Quizzing Competition.
 The national youth director of each country or an equivalent representative may participate in any meeting of the CQLT.

 ### Term